Weymouth Back River: Ecology

 The river is part of the Weymouth Back River Area of Critical Environmental Concern (about 950 acres), of which some 180 acre are tidal waters.
 It is home to about 150 species of birds in its salt marshes and is bounded by wooded wildlife preserves.

 A sizeable herring run was an important food source for Weymouth's citizens as documented in town records as early as 1648.
 At Iron Hill Park off Iron Hill Street, Whitman's Pond was dammed to turn the machines which processed the natural bog iron for the Weymouth Iron Works.
 Later, the Commonwealth of Massachusetts installed a herring ladder to allow the herring to bypass the dam on their spawning runs.
 Historically the herring ran to Whitman's Pond, and beyond up Mill River and Swamp River, to Great Pond.

 River herring commonly refers to two species, Blueback herring (Alosa aestivalis) and alewife ((Alosa pseudoharengus)).
 Today, 1/2 million river herring and Rainbow smelt (Osmerus mordax) run up the river each year to spawn (although they are not able to ascend the fish ladders and only utilize the tidal portions of the river).

 Several nesting platforms were constructed and are in use by the Osprey, or fish hawk, (Pandion haliaetus), which has white under parts and a wingspread of 5 to 6 ft (152 to 183 cm).
 It feeds almost exclusively on live fish including flounder, herring and perch, and is usually seen hovering over the water, into which it plunges feet first to grasp its prey.

 Recreation

-The Weymouth back River offers an outstanding canoe and kayak paddling resource within the Greater Boston Metropolitan Area.
+The Weymouth Back River offers a canoe and kayak paddling resource within the Greater Boston Metropolitan Area.
 Harbormasters from Hingham and Weymouth established the river as a no-wake zone, with no water-skiing and no personal watercraft allowed south of the Route 3A Bridge.
 A number of parks and reservations line the river's shores, including Abigail Adams Park, Stodder's Neck, Great Esker Park (Weymouth), and Bare Cove Park (Hingham).

 Bicycling and hiking is popular along both sides of the Back River on the Back River Trail which connects multiple sites of environmental and historical interest.